E-APR: Mapping the Effectiveness of Automated Program Repair: Results

+The 2-D instance space that was constructed to analyse the effectiveness of APRTs, also allows us to analyse the location of the different benchmarks, which reveals how diverse they are.
 The dataset footprint presented in Figure~\ref{fig:datasetfootprint} shows the reduced feature space with instances labelled according to the dataset they belong to.
 Each point is a bug from a particular dataset.

+The features that were eventually found as significant and used to create this instance space, are the ones that have a good linear relationship with algorithm performance.
+For some APRTs, the choice of features may be better than for others, however, our approach chooses a common feature set that performs well on average across all algorithms.

 We observe that there is a distinctive cluster on the left of Figure~\ref{fig:datasetfootprint} composed of only bugs from IntroClassJava.
 It is clear that this dataset is significantly different from the other datasets.
 Further away from this cluster, is the footprint of Defects4J, which is on the rightmost side of the graph.
 This indicates that Defects4J is significantly different from IntroClassJava.